dotnet/runtime/src/mono/wasm/wasmapphost.md

 Wasm App Host supports starting the application on various engines, like browser, node js or v8.
 These engines has configuration in the `runtimeconfig.template.json` under `wasmHostProperties/perHostConfig`.
 Each of the configuration in this array has a name that can be passed as a command-line argument `--host` or `-h` when starting the application.
 If it's not specified, a first one is used.

-> To use JavaScript engines, need to be present in the `PATH`
+> To use JavaScript engines, the executable needs to be present in the `PATH`

 Depending on the engine, various properties can be set.